irenesj/testserver/README.md

-In the project directory, you can run:
+In the console, go to the testserver directory, and then run:

 ### `npm start`